 We could see there was some bit of atmosphere in this stretch of downtown Nashville where loud neon signs lined Broadway in a way that was reminiscent of Vegas.
 However, each of the bars here had live bands playing.

-Indeed, downtown Nashville was definitely a unique experience in our travels to go from one bar to the next hearing loud country-style music being played.
+Country music wasn’t our type of genre, but it was definitely a unique experience in our travels to go from one bar to the next hearing loud country-style music being played.
 The only thing that kind of kept our experience in this part of Music City were the homeless people loitering about.
 It seemed like some claimed they were war veterans, which would be real tragic.
-However, we couldn't be sure if they were genuine with these stories or if it was an act to trick unknowing tourists into charity.
+However, we couldn’t be sure if they were genuine with these stories or if it was an act to trick unknowing tourists into charity.

 And so that brought an end to today’s rather diverse series of activities mixed in with long drives.
 Tomorrow, we would go back to waterfalling in Eastern Tennessee…